lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 Along with security, another best practice when using AWS is to delete any old items that you are finished with (in part to avoid being charged fees to keep them active in your account).
 Part of removing items can be clear naming of items: including a date-time in the title of your item can make it easy to see what you are deleting.
 Some resources for AWS are free or very cheap, but it is best practice to not leave old items around, especially if you may be paying for something you will never use again.

 ## Naming
-#### Naming files, directories(folders) and variables in common-sense ways that will make sense to future-you and other people is a create best-practice to follow. e.g.
+#### Naming files, directories(folders) and variables in common-sense ways that will make sense to future-you and other people is a create best-practice to follow.
+In AWS, resources often appear by name in menu-lists WITHOUT saying what kind of resource it is: Lambda, API, Cloud9, etc. So a good rule of thumb is to put the AWS-resource-type in the name.
+#### e.g.
 - initials of person who made it: gga
 - what aws service it is: cloud9
 - date-time: 2021-09-24-1251